-62 Rule Determination - Split Snowy Region and Congestion Pricing and Negative Residue Management Arrangements for the Snowy Region commented on the Split Snowy Region proposal stating it was likely to reduce competition, and possibly increase price volatility.94 The Southern Generators commented that previous modelling by the Commission showed that the Split Snowy Region actually led to substantially lower prices in NSW compared to the Abolition alternative.95
+Many submissions stated they believed the Abolition proposal would require generators in NSW and Victoria to adopt more competitive strategies, which would lead to more competitive spot, contract, and retail prices.
+These same stakeholders commented on the Split Snowy Region proposal stating it was likely to reduce competition, and possibly increase price volatility.
+The Southern Generators commented that previous modelling by the Commission showed that the Split Snowy Region actually led to substantially lower prices in NSW compared to the Abolition proposal.
+P2

 As discussed above, the Split Snowy Region and Southern Generators' Congestion Pricing proposals introduce similar bidding incentives for Snowy Hydro's Murray and Tumut generation.
 These incentives encourage Snowy Hydro to withhold capacity to maintain headroom.
-Analytically, it is difficult to determine the comparative effect of withholding capacity under these proposals compared to the disorderly bidding incentives under the Abolition alternative.
-That being said, if more competitive behaviour leads to more competitive pricing (in both the wholesale and contract markets), this suggests prices under the Split Snowy Region and Southern Generators' Congestion Pricing proposals may be less cost-reflective than under the Abolition alternative.
+Analytically, it is difficult to determine the comparative effect of withholding capacity under these proposals compared to the disorderly bidding incentives under the Abolition proposal.
+That being said, if more competitive behaviour leads to more competitive pricing (in both the wholesale and contract markets), this suggests prices under the Split Snowy Region and Southern Generators' Congestion Pricing proposals may be less cost-reflective than under the Abolition proposal.

-The quantitative modelling results present similar downward pricing trends for the Split Snowy Region proposal, Southern Generators' Congestion Pricing proposal, and base case for both NSW and Victoria annual average prices.96 In Victoria, all the proposals led to marginally lower prices relative to the results under the base case.
-In NSW, while the proposed highest prices in 2008 are under the Abolition alternative, in the latter years, the other proposals and base case present fairly similar results.
+The quantitative modelling results present similar downward pricing trends for the Split Snowy Region proposal, Southern Generators' Congestion Pricing proposal, and base case for both NSW and Victoria annual average prices.
+93 In Victoria, all the proposals led to marginally lower prices relative to the results under the base case.
+In NSW, while the highest prices in 2008 are under the Abolition proposal, in the latter years, the other proposals and base case present fairly similar results.
 The downward trend in prices over the three years modelled for all the proposals, including the base case, suggests a common change in the underlying assumptions may be driving this trend.
 The difference in magnitude, however, may be attributed to the different behavioural incentives in each of the proposals compared to the base case.
-However, the Abolition alternative results in more consistently lower spot prices than the alternatives.
+However, the Abolition proposal results in more consistently lower spot prices than the alternatives.